-A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, March 3, or by another veterinarian with a current license in good standing, on or after Saturday, February 20, 2021.
+A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, March 2, or by another veterinarian with a current license in good standing, on or after Saturday, February 19, 2022.
 The following conditions will prohibit a dog from participating: seizures (epilepsy), syncope (fainting) and/or pregnancy.

-A musher is permitted to have a maximum of 24 dogs screened (microchips, EKG's and blood work) in preparation for Iditarod 2021.
+A musher is permitted to have a maximum of 24 dogs screened (microchips, EKG's and blood work) in preparation for Iditarod 2022.
 All 24 dogs must be screened at the original appointment date.
 There will be no additional screening after that time.
-From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet, which must be submitted to ITC Headquarters by the previously stated deadline of 5:00 p.m. on Wednesday March 3, 2021.
+From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet, which must be submitted to ITC Headquarters by the previously stated deadline of 5:00 p.m. on Wednesday March 2, 2022.
 To be listed on the Microchip Identification Sheet, dogs must have had pre-race screening by Iditarod personnel, including a documented microchip implant number, an ECG (EKG) recording and blood work.
 In addition, each must have had a pre-race physical exam to be eligible to race.
 The musher may select his/her dogs for the start from any dogs listed on a Dog Microchip Identification Sheet.
 Dogs for the re-start may be selected from any dogs listed on a Dog Microchip Identification Sheet and not run in another team on Saturday.
 The maximum number of dogs permitted at the start will be determined by the Race Marshal.
 A maximum of 14 dogs may be selected for the re-start.
 Once a dog has run in a team, that dog cannot be switched to another team.

-All dogs entered in the race must be current on their vaccinations for Distemper/Hepatitis/Lepto/Parvo/Parainfluenza (DHLPP), Rabies and injectable, nasal or oral Bordetella.
+All dogs entered in the race must have current

+Distemper/Hepatitis/Lepto/Parvo/Parainfluenza (DHLPP), Rabies and injectable, nasal or oral Bordetella vaccinations.
 Proof of these vaccinations, except for Rabies, must come from a veterinarian or certified lay vaccinator, or if administered by the musher, records must include the type of vaccine, proof of purchase (i.e., receipt) and date of vaccination, in writing.

-The Distemper/Hepatitis/Lepto/Parvo/Parainfluenza vaccine must have been given between April 1, 2020 and March 3, 2021.
+The Distemper/Hepatitis/Lepto/Parvo/Parainfluenza vaccine must have been given between April 1, 2021 and March 2, 2022.

-The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 6, 2020 and March 3, 2021.
+The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 5, 2021 and March 2, 2022.

 Proof of Rabies vaccination must come from a licensed veterinarian or certified lay vaccinator.
-Rabies vaccines must be given no later than March 3, 2021 and must be current through April 1, 2021, according to Alaska State regulations.
+Rabies vaccines must be given no later than March 2, 2022 and must be current through April 1, 2022, according to Alaska State regulations.

-All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 24, 2021.
+All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 23, 2022.
 Mushers should be prepared to pay for this medication if it is not made available through the ITC.